 Step-by-Step Guide: Clone Laptop Hard Drive to Another Drive

-Preparations: since the majority of laptops have only one disk bay that is occupying by internal hard drive, you may need to prepare an SATA-to-USB cable or hard drive enclousure to connect the target disk to laptop.
-If you have two disk bays, install the disk properly.
+- Since the majority of laptops have only one slot that is occupying by internal hard drive, you may need to prepare an SATA-to-USB cable or hard drive enclousure to connect the target disk to laptop.
 If you have no SATA-to-USB cable, please refer to the next solution.

 Note: The destination disk will be overwritten after cloning.
 So please backup files you care most in advance.

 Step 2.
-Select the source disk on your laptop.
+Select the source disk on your laptop, and click Next.

-Step 5.
-Disconnect the second hard drive on completion.
-Shut down your laptop and disconnect all peripherals.
-Remove battery and replace the old hard drive with the new one.
+After completion, disconnect the cloned hard drive -> Shut down your laptop and disconnect all peripherals -> Remove battery and replace the old hard drive with the new one.
 You may need #1 or #0 screwdriver to uninstall the frame.

 More useful features: